Need Legal Help Now?

 As soon as possible, an injured person should contact their insurance company to find out how medical treatment is covered under their insurance policy.
 Since insurance policies often have unique provisions to deal with pedestrian-accident injuries, it is important to review the policy and speak with the insurance adjuster to get clarification on coverage.

 When a pedestrian accident results in a serious injury or a fatality, it is important to find a San Francisco pedestrian accident attorney

-When an injury is serious or a death occurs, the next step is to find an experienced San Francisco personal injury attorney to start the financial recovery process by launching an insurance claim.
+When an injury is serious or a death occurs, the next step is to find an experienced San Francisco pedestrian accident attorney to start the financial recovery process by launching an insurance claim.
 Major injury or wrongful death claims are complicated and difficult to manage.
-Having a San Francisco accident lawyer on board is a great relief to injured people, or to the family left behind when an accident proves fatal.
+Having a San Francisco personal injury lawyer on board is a great relief to injured people, or to the family left behind when an accident proves fatal.

 Pedestrian Accident Reports and News from the San Francisco-Oakland-San Jose, CA Area

 - Page 1